BeyondTheClouds/enos/README.md

 runs, it will find the running job and use it.
 The job name can be specified in the YAML configuration file.

-Run `./deploy.py -h` for a full list of command-line arguments.
+#Run `./deploy.py -h` for a full list of command-line arguments.

-After the execution, a new directory will contain some generated files.
+After the execution, the `./current` directory will contain some generated files (please note that `current` is a symbolic link toward the real directory associated to your deployment)

 ## Limitations